All Articles/

 Assessing the Damage

-Once termites are eliminated, the next step is understanding what they left behind.
-Not all termite damage requires repair — here's how to assess:
+After eliminating termites, assess the damage they left behind.
+Not all termite damage requires repair — here's how to evaluate:

 Cosmetic Damage (Minor)